Frequently Asked Questions

 Where should I park?

 It's up to you.
 Street parking, public surface lots, multi-level garages—there are numerous options in and around the Downtown area.
 If you are driving, plan to arrive early to secure the best space.
 Carpooling is highly recommended.
 This is also a good night for a car service like Uber.
 Ask to be dropped off and picked up at either end of the route.
-Do not expect to find parking at the Riverside Artist Square lot.
+Do not expect to park at the Riverside Artist Square lot.

 Is it okay to bring a bike?